Where in the library are the Government Documents located?

 Does Randall Library have all of the Federal Government Documents?

-No, Randall Library currently receives approximately 70% of the materials available through the Federal Depository Library Program (FDLP).
+No, Randall Library currently receives approximately 65% of the materials available through the Federal Depository Library Program (FDLP).
 Davis Library at UNC-Chapel Hill is the regional depository library for North Carolina and receives all material available through the FDLP.
-Although Randall Library became a depository library in 1965, some federal material has been collected retrospectively through gifts and by participating in the Needs and Offers List.
+Although Randall Library became a depository library in 1965, some federal material has been collected retrospectively through gifts and other sources.

 How do I search for Government Documents?